apache/accumulo-website/_docs-2-0/administration/configuration-management.md

     config -s PROPERTY=VALUE

-If a `table.*` property is set using this method, the value will apply to all tables except those configured on per-table basis (which have higher precedence).
+If a {% plink table.* %} property is set using this method, the value will apply to all tables except those configured on per-table basis (which have higher precedence).

 #### Zookeeper Table properties

-[Table properties][tableprops] consist of all properties with the `table.*` prefix.
+Table properties consist of all properties with the {% plink table.* %} prefix.

 Table properties are configured for a table namespace (i.e group of tables) or on a per-table basis.